ahmad9059/blog/content/posts/web-dev-roadmap.md

 ---
-title: The Ultimate Roadmap to Becoming a Full-Stack Web Developer 2025
+title: Becoming a Full-Stack Web Developer in 2025
 draft: false
-date: 2025-01-05
+date: 2024-12-24
-description: The Complete Roadmap to Become Full-Stack Web Developer in 2025 and It's  structured roadmap to guide you through the skills and concepts you’ll need to master.
+description: Want to become a full-stack developer in 2025?
+Follow this step-by-step roadmap to master web development skills and build projects that stand out!
 categories:
   - tech 👨🏻‍💻
 tags:
-  - roadmap
+  - computer
   - tech
-  - web
 ---

 ![cover-image](/posts/assets/web-dev-roadmap/web-dev-roadmap.webp)